Sepsis, Neonatal

 - Galactosemia (Escherichia coli sepsis)

-- Recognition and treatment of maternal peripartum infections and colonization (i.e., GBS)
+- Recognize and treat maternal peripartum infections and colonization (i.e., GBS).

-- General obstetric practices to reduce risk of chorioamnionitis/III and postnatal clean cord care
+- Follow obstetric practices to reduce risk of IAI/III and maintain postnatal clean cord care.

-- EOS: primarily vertical transmission, with ante- or intrapartum acquisition of bacteria colonizing the maternal genitourinary tract
+- EOS: primarily vertical transmission, with antepartum or intrapartum acquisition of bacteria colonizing the maternal genitourinary tract

 - LOS: primarily due to horizontal transmission or nosocomial infection in hospitalized infants